LluisJM/Life-Series/README.md

   - TNT is now crafted with 4 paper and 1 gunpowder instead of 5 gunpowder.
   - Name tags are now craftable with paper and string.
   - Saddles are now craftable with 3 leather.
-- There are custom sounds for the Boogeyman being chosen.
-To avoid the use of a resource pack, these sounds are vanilla.
+- There are sounds for the Boogeyman being chosen.
 - The Boogeyman is automatically cured if they reach their Last Life, or when there are no other green or yellow names.

 ## Commands and Settings